Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Data models

-We next take the notion of the recent success of the class of attentional network architectures and study the performance of \textit{Vision Transformers} ({ViT})~\cite{dosovitskiy2020image} in the context of EO-image classification tasks.
-Namely, ViTs inspire by the popular NLP (natural language processing) Transformer architecture~\cite{devlin2018bert}, leveraging an attention mechanism for vision tasks.
+We next take the notion of the recent success of the class of attentional network architectures and study the performance of \textit{Vision Transformers} ({ViT})~\citep{dosovitskiy2020image} in the context of EO-image classification tasks.
+Namely, ViTs inspire by the popular NLP (natural language processing) Transformer architecture~\citep{devlin2018bert}, leveraging an attention mechanism for vision tasks.
 Much like the original Transformer that seeks to learn implicit relationships in sequences of word-tokens via multi-head self-attention, ViTs focus on learning such relationships between image patches.
-Typically they employ a standard transformer encoder that takes a lower-dimensional (linear) representation of these image patches together with additional positional embedding from each, in turn, feeding the encoder output to a standard MLP head.
-ViTs have shown great performance on a variety of vision tasks, particularly when combined with pre-training from large datasets.
-This also includes several applications in remote sensing~\cite{Bazi2021,papoutsis2022efficient,Gong2022}.
+Typically they employ a standard transformer encoder that takes a lower-dimensional (linear) representation of these image patches together with additional positional embedding from each, in turn, feeding the encoder-output to a standard MLP head.
+ViTs have shown excellent performance on various vision tasks, particularly when combined with pre-training from large datasets.
+This also includes several applications in remote sensing~\citep{Bazi2021,papoutsis2022efficient,Gong2022}.

+More recent and sophisticated, attentional network architectures such as the \textit{Swin Transformers} ({SwinT})~\citep{Ze2021SwinV1,ze2022swinv2} rely on additional visual inductive biases by introducing hierarchy, translation invariance, and locality in the attention mechanism.
+Like ViTs, SwinT architectures also attempt to learn relationships between image patches but operate on image windows (a group of neighboring image patches).
+SwinTs focus on computing attention between patches within a window (locality), in turn shifting these windows to allow learning of cross-window attention (translation invariance).
+Starting with windows with smaller patches and increasing their size at each subsequent stage, SwinTs also allow for learning representations at different granularity (hierarchy).
+All this leads to SwinTs performing well in practice on a variety of vision tasks, including in the domain of remote sensing \citep{Scheibenreif_SwinLC,Zhang2022SwinSUNet,Wang2022_emp}, often outperforming ViTs and other convolutional architectures.
+In this study, we evaluate the 'small' architecture variant of the latest version of Swin Transformers V2 \citep{ze2022swinv2}. \looseness=-1